egaba/ember-yup/README.md

 ## Validation Components

-Wrap your form controls with these components to display validation errors.
+Wrap your form controls with these components to validate form data and display validation errors.

 ### Text validation
 The `text-field` component can be used to validate text fields, email addresses, and URLs.